jordzen/A-Walk-Through-Mordor/README.md

  * Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (stage, currentStage, card, showFinishModal, selectableRows, enableNextStage, showModal)

+ Fix:

+extract the inline function that was handling the click event into a separate function named cardClickHandler.
+This function is now responsible for handling the click event, and it receives all relevant information as parameters.

+Using .bind(): The .bind() method is used to pre-configure the parameters for cardClickHandler.
+This ensures that each card gets its specific handling function bound with the correct parameters (stage, cardIndex, correctIndex), avoiding any closure-related issues.

+event.currentTarget: Inside cardClickHandler, the actual card element is accessed using event.currentTarget, ensuring that the correct card element is manipulated regardless of how the handler is attached or executed.

  ### **Lighthouse Scores**
 #### **Test conditions**